ropensci/excluder/README.md

 -   `ip` works with rows whose IP addresses are not found in the specified country (note: this exclusion type requires an internet connection to download the country’s IP ranges).
--   `location` works with rows whose latitude and longitude are noe found in the United States.
+-   `location` works with rows whose latitude and longitude are not found in the United States.
 -   `preview` works with rows that are survey previews.
 -   `progress` works with rows in which the survey was not complete.